neptune-mutual-blue/protocol/docs/Cover.md

 ### updateCoverUsersWhitelist

-Adds or removes an account to the cover user whitelist.
+Adds or removes an account from the cover user whitelist.
  Whitelisting is an optional feature cover creators can enable.
+ When a cover requires whitelist, you must add accounts to the cover user whitelist before they are able to purchase policies.

 ```solidity
 function updateCoverUsersWhitelist(bytes32 coverKey, bytes32 productKey, address[] accounts, bool[] statuses) external nonpayable nonReentrant